alexninogh/HPCPhysicist/README.md

 Best way to learn is by teaching [Feynman technique](https://en.wikipedia.org/wiki/Learning_by_teaching).

+- [Utilities](./utils/utils-index.md): Random notes about programming
-- [Programming with Julia](./Julia/julia-index.md) - How to start developing with the Julia programming language.
+- [Programming with Julia](./julia/julia-index.md): How to start developing with the Julia programming language.
-- [Parallel Programming](./parallel_programming/pp-index.md) - Learn to do parallel programming
+- [Parallel Programming](./parallel_prog/pp-index.md): Learn to do parallel programming

 ---